-I admit that there’s not much original about combining chicken, bacon (or in this case pancetta) and mushroom in a pie filling.
+I admit that there’s not much original about combining chicken, bacon and leek in a pie filling.
 However, I do think that this succeeds where so many others can trip up: it’s just as nice in the depth of winter as it is in the height of summer.

 This balance between comforting and light is achieved by the way it’s prepared.
 Poaching the chicken breasts in with the vegetables and stock keeps it moist and stops any flavour from escaping.
 It also removes the need for any additional butter, cream or cheese – great if you’re trying to watch your weight.
-Indeed, this was a method that I first encountered in a recipe by Angela Nielsen for BBC Good Food whilst I was in the middle of my 8 Month Challenge.
+Indeed, this was a method that I first encountered in a recipe by Angela Nielsen for BBC Good Food whilst I was on a pre-wedding diet a couple of years back.

 If you’re really trying to cut out on all the naughty foods you could just make the chicken filling and serve it as a light summery stew.
 I’ve done that before – with some mashed potatoes and a dollop of low-fat crème fraîche…

-I know that there are some who would say “that’s not a pie, it’s a casserole with a filo pastry lid” but I quite like its lightness.
-If you’d prefer to go full pastry then be my guest – just let me know how it works out and whether it was worth the extra effort.
+And on that note… I know that there are some who would say “that’s not a pie, it’s a casserole with a pastry lid”.
+Frankly that works for me as it allows me to get a pastry hit and keep dinner a little healthier.
+If you’d prefer to go full pastry then be my guest.
+Just make sure you let me know how it works out and whether it was worth the extra effort.

 I should also mention that this is one of a few recipes on the site that make enough to feed four people – most of the others are for two.
 Just bear that in mind if you choose to scale things up or down.
 I always make the filling to this recipe and freeze half for another day.